okanemo/Gigih-Agung/README.md

 ## Common Errors

 - Postgres
-Can't run `make postgres` or `createdb`?
+Can't run `make postgres` or `make createdb`?
 A common error is running Postgres Docker container while having Postgres already installed in your PC.
 This will cause conflict and error.
 Solution is to uninstall Postgres.

 - SQLC
 When running `make sqlc` your terminal might say "sqlc.json doesn't exist".
 You need to specify your project directory.
 Manually typing down the location works if $(pwd) somehow doesn't work.